PMET-public/module-data-install/README.md

 - File System - The Data Pack directory can be placed under any directory under the Commerce app.
 - Zip file - A Data Pack can be packaged as a .zip file and uploaded via the UI
 - GitHub Remote - The Data Pack can be retrieved from a GitHub repository via the same link used to download a zipped repository e.g. `https://github.com/PMET-public/vertical-data-luma/archive/refs/heads/main.zip`
 - When using GitHub Remote to access a private repository, you will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 This token can be used as an option for the the CLI or GraphQL mutation.
 Or it can be added to the Commerce instance under *Stores->Configuration->Advanced->System->Data Installer Authorization*.
-When setting up the token, you will need to give access to the `repo` scope
+  - When setting up the token, create a "classic" token, and check the box to give access to the `repo` scope

 ## Installation Methods